Cancellations & Changes to my Trips

 What happens if I cancel my trip?

-To provide you with as much flexibility as possible in these challenging times, if you cancel your trip > 56 days before your adventure you can:
+To provide you with as much flexibility as possible in these challenging times, if you cancel your trip 56 days or more before your adventure departure you can:

 - Accept a credit refund note: this is a 100% financially protected note that can be used at any time for a future adventure with YellowWood.
 Your monies remain fully protected by the Travel Trust Association.